What is amitraz?

 Amitraz should not be used in puppies less than 4 months old.
-Use caution in small breed, debilitated, or geriatric dogs as the side effects may be more severe, and a half dose should be considered for these cases.
+Use caution in small-breed, debilitated, or geriatric dogs, as the side effects may be more severe; a half dose should be considered for these cases.
 Amitraz should be used with caution in patients with diabetes, as it can affect glucose levels.

 Amitraz is toxic to cats and rabbits at certain doses.
 Although cats have been successfully treated with very dilute amitraz solutions, use in cats with caution.

 Are there any drug interactions I should be aware of?

 Drugs that suppress the immune system should not be used in dogs with demodicosis, such as corticosteroids, azathioprine, and cyclophosphamide.
 Antidepressants, such as MAO inhibitors or tricyclic antidepressants, should not be used with amitraz.
 Examples of these drugs include selegilline and clomipramine.